-To participate, you must actively enroll, either when you first become eligible, during Annual Benefits Enrollment each year, or after a Qualified Status Change (QSC).
+To participate, you must actively enroll, either when you first become eligible, during Annual Benefits Enrollment, or after a Qualified Status Change (QSC).

-Eligible expenses generally can include medical, dental and prescription drug copayments, deductibles, and coinsurance; over the counter drugs and menstrual products, eyeglasses; frames; contact lenses; and certain other eligible health care expenses that aren't reimbursed by insurance.
+Eligible expenses generally can include medical, dental and prescription drug copayments, deductibles, and coinsurance; eyeglasses; frames; contact lenses; and certain other eligible health care expenses that aren't reimbursed by insurance.